Implementing simple functions.

 printf("temp = %d\n", temp);

-However, if you need to display the value of the variable temp here and there, you can use the
+However, if you need to display the value of the variable temp in multiple places,

 Source code